ethersphere/swarm/swarm/docs/sw^3/storage.rst

 a chunk is not found and the case is escalated to litigation on the blockchain, then finger pointing will also follow the same path (see :numref:`Figure %s <fig:forwarding>`) [#]_ .

 .. rubric:: Footnotes
-.. [#] In the latter case the transaction is more metaphorical, finger pointing is mediated by state changes in the blockchain: when a node gets notified of a challenge (via a log event) they are sending in their receipts as a refutation.
+.. [#] In the latter case the transaction is more metaphorical, finger pointing is mediated by state changes in the blockchain: when a node gets notified of a challenge (via a log event) they are sending in their receipts as a refutation and as a result the new closer node gets challenged.

 ..  _fig:forwarding: